Employee expense management guide for small businesses

 Expense management best practices

-An effective expense management system is clear, fair, and efficient.
-Here are some best practices to help you get it right.
+Managing expenses effectively means being clear, fair, and efficient.
+These best practices help you get it right:

-- Keep it simple: A complicated process can lead to mistakes and frustration.
-Make your policy easy to understand and your submission process straightforward.
+- Keep it simple: make your policy easy to understand and your submission process straightforward

-- Communicate clearly: Make sure your team knows the rules.
-Keep your expense policy accessible and be upfront about any changes to the process.
+- Communicate clearly: keep your policy accessible and explain any process changes

 Streamline your expense management with Xero

-Xero's expense management solution simplifies the entire expense process from submission to reimbursement.
-Your team can manage expenses on any device, while you maintain complete financial oversight.
+Xero Expenses simplifies the entire process from submitting claims to reimbursing employees.
+Your team manages expenses on any device while you oversee your finances completely.

 How it works:

-- Mobile submission: Employees photograph receipts and submit claims instantly
+- Submit on mobile: employees photograph receipts and submit claims instantly

-- Automatic data capture: Extract key details from receipt images
+- Automatic data capture: the software extracts key details from receipt images

-- Real-time approval: Review and approve expenses from anywhere
+- Approve in real time: you review and approve expenses from anywhere

-- Budget monitoring: Track spending against department limits
+- Budget monitoring: the software tracks spending against department limits

-Xero Expenses helps you get more out of your expense management process.
-Monitor employee spending in real-time, manage expenses on the go, and create budgets that keep spending under control.
-Instead of battling a mountain of expense claims, you can address them as and when they come in.
+Xero Expenses helps you monitor spending in real time, manage claims on the go, and set budgets that keep costs under control.
+Instead of battling a mountain of claims at month-end, you address them as they come in.

 FAQs on expense management